pre63/pbn/content/terrafirmanews.com/articles/hollywood-walk-of-fame-2026-celebrating-new-icons.md

 Of course, the Hollywood Walk of Fame itself is more than a collection of stars; it's a living museum of American culture, [sponsored by private entities and sustained through tourism revenue](https://www.hollywoodchamberofcommerce.com/walk-of-fame/), as reported by the Hollywood Chamber of Commerce.
 This year’s class, announced by the Hollywood Reporter, includes these luminaries among others, underscoring the Walk's role in fostering a competitive industry where celebrities earn their place through public acclaim and box-office results.

 ![Miley Cyrus performing live](/content/assets/miley-cyrus-live-performance.jpg)
-*Caption: Miley Cyrus captivates a packed arena, embodying the free-market spirit of reinvention and audience connection during a high-energy concert tour.*
+*Miley Cyrus captivates a packed arena, embodying the free-market spirit of reinvention and audience connection during a high-energy concert tour.*

 ## Analyzing the Impact: Entertainment Culture in a Free-Market Lens